storyprotocol/documentation/docs/SDK Reference/sdk-group.md

 * `request.licenseData`: The data of the license and its configuration to be attached to the new group IP.
   * `request.licenseData.licenseTermsId`: The ID of the registered license terms that will be attached to the new group IP.
   * `request.licenseData.licensingConfig`: See the [LicensingConfig type](https://github.com/storyprotocol/sdk/blob/main/packages/core-sdk/src/types/common.ts#L15).
-  * `request.licenseData.licenseTemplate`: \[Optional] The address of the license template to be attached to the new group IP,default value is Programmable IP License.
+  * `request.licenseData.licenseTemplate`: \[Optional] The address of the license template to be attached to the new group IP, default value is Programmable IP License.
 * `request.txOptions`: \[Optional] The transaction [options](https://github.com/storyprotocol/sdk/blob/main/packages/core-sdk/src/types/options.ts).

 ```typescript TypeScript